nikanor97/MLH_Local_Hack_Day/README.md

 # Repository for MLH Local Hack Day
-Here you can find simple telegram bot that can:
+During this 12-hour hackathon we made a **telegram bot**, that can
+- show securiries prices for differnt spaces of time
-- show charts of securities
+- show charts of securities prices
 - show current exchange rates